Fine Deligne-Lusztig varieties and Arithmetic Fundamental Lemmas: Introduction

 In the minuscule case, the analytic side is relatively straightforward to evaluate.
 One of our main results is an explicit formula for the arithmetic-geometric side $\Int(g)$ when $g$ is minuscule, which allows us to establish new cases of the AFL conjecture.

 \begin{theorem}[Corollary \ref{cor:AFL}] The arithmetic fundamental lemma holds when $g$ is minuscule. \end{theorem}

-\begin{remark} When $F=\mathbb{Q}_p$ and $p\ge\frac{n+1}{2}$, this theorem was first proved by Rapoport--Terstiege--Zhang \cite{RTZ} (see also a simplified proof in \cite{AFL}).
-Potential global applications to the AGGP conjectures require the truth of AFL at \emph{all} unramified places, thus it is desirable to remove the assumption that $p\ge\frac{n+1}{2}$.
+\begin{remark} When $F=\mathbb{Q}_p$ and $p>\frac{n+1}{2}$, this theorem was first proved by Rapoport--Terstiege--Zhang \cite{RTZ} (see also a simplified proof in \cite{AFL}).
+The same methods together with \cite{Cho2018} should prove the theorem for any $p$-adic field $F$ with the size of its residue field $q>\frac{n+1}{2}$.
+However, potential global applications to the AGGP conjectures require the truth of AFL at \emph{all} unramified places, thus it is desirable to remove the assumption that $q>\frac{n+1}{2}$.
 Our proof is different from \cite{RTZ} and treats all local fields $F$ (with odd residue characteristic, in order to define the Rapoport--Zink spaces) uniformly. \end{remark}

+\begin{remark} After this work was done, Zhang \cite{Zhang2019} has recently announced a proof of the arithmetic fundamental lemma when $F=\mathbb{Q}_p$ and $p>n$ (without assuming that $g$ is minuscule). \end{remark}